 Step by step

-Here’s a visual guide how you make our vegan mushroom soup – it’s quick and easy!
+Here’s a visual guide on how you make our creamy vegan mushroom soup - it’s quick and easy!
 You’ll find the full ingredient amounts in the recipe card below.

-Step 1 – In a saucepan, heat the olive oil and fry the onions until translucent.
+Step 1 - In a saucepan or soup pot, heat the olive oil and fry the onions until translucent.

 Step 2 - Next, add the sliced mushrooms and cook for a few minutes until they sweat down and shrink.